 A working drummer – or any well-rounded drummer in general – should be able to play a variety of styles and grooves.

 Below we’ve assembled some of the most commonly used drum beats in some of the most popular genres.
-Beginner and intermediate drummers will find plenty here to choose from, and advanced players will find something as well.
+It includes beginner drum beats, but intermediate and advanced drummers will find some awesome ideas here as well.

 Simple 8th note drum patterns have been around since rock’s inception and continue to play a major role in popular music.
 These easy rock drum beats represent some of the most played, recorded, listened to, sometimes ridiculed but mostly revered, incredibly important patterns of all time.